Start preparing for your future

-Find an internship that is applicable to your chosen field.
-Gain experience early on so you can build skills that are desirable to employers.
+- Internships - Build skills that are desirable to employers.
 Use Handshake, Indeed, LinkedIn, and other job sites to find available positions.
-Sites like APS.org and AIP.org may also be helpful in your search.

-Research is an important part of your graduate school application.
-Having this type of experience shows your level of competency in a lab, your ability to work with other students and faculty, and your eagerness to contribute to the physics community.
+- Research - Research experience will help indicate your level of competency in a lab, your ability to work with other students and faculty, and your eagerness to contribute to the physics community.

-Not all careers are created equal.
-Take time to figure out if you need additional skills that your degree did not provide.
-These skills could include: programming, industry knowledge, grant writing, project management, or even public speaking.
+- Additional Skills -Take time to figure out if you need skills that your degree did not provide.
+Skills could include: programming, industry knowledge, grant writing, project management, or even public speaking.